 Why don't we go to the restaurant?

-Please turn left.
+Please turn to the left.

-To place a textbook on top of the desk.
+The student/pupil placed a textbook on top of the desk.

 I'm on my way to school.